-American families can receive $3,600 for each child aged five and under or $3,000 for each child aged six and over.
-These amounts apply to married couples who earn $150,000 or less; those couples who jointly make more than $150,000 but less than $400,000 can still qualify for the original $2,000 tax credit.3 Tips for an American Family Abroad
+American families can receive $2,000 per qualifying child under the age of 17 of non-refundable credit.
+These amounts apply to married couples who earn $150,000 or less; those couples who jointly make more than $150,000 but less than $400,000 can still qualify for $1,500 of refundable credit.

 Support for Filing US Expat Taxes in Canada

-Otherwise, get started on your US expat taxes today through our best-selling MyExpatTaxes expat tax software!
+Otherwise, start on your US expat taxes today through our best-selling MyExpatTaxes expat tax software!